Turbulence, habit and desire:

 This thesis investigates the experiences of workers and their families as they navigate disruptions to everyday life caused by job loss and workplace change.
 Situated in the boom and bust world of extractive industry, it draws on qualitative fieldwork at two recently closed underground coal mines in eastern Australia and central China to explore the twists and turns of life after workplace closure in restructuring contemporary economies.

 Cutting across cultural geographies of labour, affect and memory, I ask: how do people respond to losses wrought by shocks and disturbances to their working lives?
-In the wake of disruption, how do circumstances of life after loss attain their capacities to alter and transform bodies?
+In the wake of such cuts, how do circumstances of life after loss attain their capacities to alter and transform bodies?
 And how do people come to regain a sense of life as an ‘ordinary’ timespace, reorienting from the past to the future?

 Picking up the threads of people’s lives several years after the workplace closures, I use postphenomenological theories of bodily change to trace the shifts in concerns, anxieties, and orientations experienced by workers and their families.
-These processes are explored through three chapters on the transformative forces of turbulence, habit and desire.
+These processes are explored through three chapters on the forces of turbulence, habit and desire.
 By focussing on how people come to live on after events of loss, this thesis moves beyond the melancholic tendencies of existing literature on loss to foreground incipient processes of corporeal transformation.
 Its thrust is thus consolatory: it aims to recognise the gaps and tears that accompany ends, whilst refusing to forgo the vital and affirmative possibilities of life after loss.